The movement toward more diverse work places has made the term

 “diversity” a major buzzword within human resources and other

 leadership communities.
-An important part of diversity is the concept of
+An important part of diversity is the concept

-“inclusion”, the act of making all team members feel like an equally
+of “inclusion”, the act of making all team members feel like an equally

 important part of their total team.

-“Sinclusion” is the harmful opposite of inclusion, but far too often it I a
+“Sinclusion” is the harmful opposite of inclusion, but far too often it I

-part of the diversity movement in some organizations.
+a part of the diversity movement in some organizations.

-Where “inclusion: says all team members need to be valued for their life
+Where “inclusion: says all team members need to be valued for their

-suppressing the negative feelings individuals may have.
+personalities while suppressing the negative feelings individuals may

 According to Howard Winters we are in “the process in which one

-gradually increases the number of people included in the term 'we' or 'us'
+gradually increases the number of people included in the term 'we' or

-category has no one left in it.”
+that category has no one left in it.”